darrenbicki/ETL3_Steaming/README.md

 # ETL3 Streaming Pipeline

 ##  Overview
-This project implements a **real-time ETL (Extract–Transform–Load) streaming pipeline** on **Google Cloud Platform (GCP)** using:
+This project implements a **real-time ETL (Extract–Transform–Load) streaming pipeline** on **Google Cloud Platform (GCP)** for Stock data

-- generates random stock trade events by picking a stock ticker (AAPL, GOOGL, MSFT, AMZN) and assigning it a random price.
+- generates random stock trade events by picking a stock ticker (AAPL, GOOGL, MSFT, AMZN) and assigning it a random price. ( This can be changed to use real stock data , random data is generated here for simplicity )
 -- Each event looks like:

      {